-Circuit 5U52 out of Canyonville substation will be intercepted at or near facility point 01330005.0230860, creating a tap to a new overhead primary metering structure and distribution line switch.
-Note that the Applicant is responsible for providing the Public Utility an easement for this extension.
+Circuit 5U46 out of Canyonville Substation will be intercepted at or near facility point 01330005.0230901 on North Gazley Road, creating a tap to a new overhead primary metering structure and distribution line switch.
+Note that the Applicant is responsible for acquiring the easement necessary for the Public Utility's line extension.